Rinchu93/cgal/Guidelines/Tools.md

 ## Wiki

-The wiki is hosted at
+The internal wiki is hosted at
 <http://cgal.geometryfactory.com/CGAL/Members/wiki/> .

 It is administrated at GF by [@lrineau](https://github.com/lrineau).